Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: An effective theory of geometry

-With these conventions, the coupling constants have dimensions $[G\hbar]=\textrm{length}^2$, $[\Lambda]=\textrm{length}^{-2}$, $[\alpha]=\textrm{length}^2$ and $[\beta] = \textrm{length}^2$.
+With these conventions, the coupling constants have dimensions $[G\hbar]=\textrm{length}^2$, $[\Lambda]=\textrm{length}^{-2}$, $[\alpha]=\textrm{length}^2$, and $[\beta] = \textrm{length}^2$.
 The effective action does not predict the value of these coupling constants, which have to be measured.
 Here we work under the assumption that there is a hierarchy of scales:

 Cosmological observations are already constraining the physics of the primordial universe in the regime where $\alpha$ becomes relevant.
-If Starobinsky inflation is responsible for the inflationary expansion, then the length scale associated to $\alpha$ is expected to be about five orders of magnitude larger than the Planck scale, $\ell_{\mathrm{infl}}\sim \sqrt{\alpha}\sim 10^5\,\ell_P$.
+If Starobinsky inflation is responsible for the inflationary expansion, then the length scale associated with $\alpha$ is expected to be about 5 orders of magnitude larger than the Planck scale, $\ell_{\mathrm{infl}}\sim \sqrt{\alpha}\sim 10^5\,\ell_P$.
 In this regime, the effective description \eqref{eq:gEFT_full_action} applies, and including both the $\alpha$ and the $\beta$ terms in the effective action is unavoidable.

-The $\alpha R^2$ term introduces an additional scalar degree of freedom, commonly referred to as the \textit{scalaron}, together with a modification of the dynamics of the standard transverse tensor modes of General Relativity.
-This scalar mode is typically stable and can be interpreted as the \textit{inflaton} $\tilde{\varphi}$, once one introduces a field redefinition $g_{\mu\nu}\to (\tilde{g}_{\mu\nu}, \tilde{\varphi})$ to obtain the Einstein frame formulation of Starobinsky inflation \cite{Maeda:1988ab,DeFelice2010,Ketov:2025nkr}.
-Therefore the $\alpha R^2$ term provides a natural mechanism that drives the inflationary phase, without the addition of an ad-hoc inflaton scalar field.
-Here we treat it geometrically, without the introduction of an ad-hoc redefinition.
+The $\alpha R^2$ term introduces an additional scalar degree of freedom, commonly referred to as the \textit{scalaron}, together with a modification of the dynamics of the standard transverse tensor modes of general relativity.
+This scalar mode is typically stable and can be interpreted as the \textit{inflaton} $\varphi^{(E)}$, once one introduces a field redefinition $g_{\mu\nu}\to (g_{\mu\nu}^{(E)}, \varphi^{(E)})$ to obtain the Einstein frame formulation of Starobinsky inflation \cite{Maeda:1988ab,DeFelice2010,Ketov:2025nkr}.
+Therefore the $\alpha R^2$ term provides a natural mechanism that drives the inflationary phase, without the addition of an \emph{ad hoc} inflaton scalar field.
+Here we treat it geometrically, without the introduction of an \emph{ad hoc} redefinition.

 The $\beta W^2$ term includes higher-order time derivatives that can lead to a pathological behavior if treated as fundamental, instead of effective.
 Specifically, the quadratic Lagrangian for perturbations around a cosmological background includes terms of the form $\mathcal{L} \sim \beta\, f(t)\, |\ddot{\Psi}(\vb{k}, t)|^2$, where $f(t)$ is a background-dependent function, and $\Psi(\vb{k}, t)$ denotes the scalar or the tensor perturbations, resulting in additional ghost degrees of freedom which pose a challenge to the consistency of the theory at the perturbative level \cite{DeFelice:2023psw}.